 Additionally, as part of the DHS hiring and employment process, all applicants selected for job offers in designated positions and all incumbent employees in such positions are required to successfully complete the formal process for employee criminal and maltreatment history checks as established in DHS policy.
 Applicants for psychology internship positions must complete this formal process of criminal and maltreatment history checks.

-The training program begins in mid-to-late July of every year and ends the following year in mid-to-late July, according to pay period schedules.
+The training program begins in late July/early August of every year and ends the following year in late July, according to pay period schedules.